When the shepherd lost his sheep: History

 References to this archaic musical and poetic composition, associated with the Romanian pastoral tradition, date back to the 16th century.
-The Hungarian poet Bálint Balassi, in one of his poems, describes a song of a "Romanian shepherdess mourning her lost sheep."
+The Hungarian poet Bálint Balassi, in one of his poems, describes a song of a "Romanian shepherdess mourning her lost sheep".

-Similar musical themes were noted in the 16th century in a description of the entourage of Mihnea III and were performed during the triumphal entry of Michael the Brave into Alba Iulia (1599).
+Similar musical themes were noted in the 16th century in a description of the entourage of Mihnea III.
+Such music was also performed during the triumphal entry of Michael the Brave into Alba Iulia (1599).

-The Romanian historian Gheorghe Șincai recounts a similar episode in his Chronicle of the Romanians, mentioning that in 1659, "a musical piece was performed of a Romanian girl who had lost her goats and was searching for them tearfully in the mountains."
+The Romanian historian Gheorghe Șincai recounts a similar episode in his Chronicle of the Romanians, mentioning that in 1659, "a musical piece was performed of a Romanian girl who had lost her goats and was searching for them tearfully in the mountains".

 In 1846, the Moldavian writer Alecu Russo, while in exile at the Soveja Monastery, documented one of the earliest known narrative variants of the theme of a lost flock.
-During this time, he also recorded the text of the now-famous ballad Miorița for the first time."
+During this time, he also recorded the text of the ballad "Miorița" for the first time.